 This remedy is used for post nasal drip with thick, yellowish-green discharge that is worse at night and in warm rooms.
 The patient may also experience a loss of smell and taste.
 It is beneficial for a patient who suffers from allergic conditions.

-A patient suffers from coryza and post-nasal drips after the change of weather.
+The patient suffers from coryza and post-nasal drips after the change of weather will benefit from this remedy.

 Dose and Potency: Pulsatilla 30, 4 globules 3 times a day for 4 days in acute post-nasal drips.
 Pulsatilla 200, 4 globules once a week for allergic conditions.